rajivshah3/documentation/client-libraries/0.1/how-to-guides/js/check-balance.md

 ## IOTA network

-In this guide, we connect to a node on the [Devnet](root://getting-started/0.1/network/iota-networks.md#devnet).
+In this tutorial, we connect to a node on the [Devnet](root://getting-started/0.1/network/iota-networks.md#devnet).

 ## Code walkthrough